nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-4.md

 ### The Farm (2)

 1. Ship all sellable items except for the following:
-   - All Chubs (you'll be eating them for Energy)
+   - All Chub (you'll be eating them for Energy)
    - One of each fish that is used in Community Center Bundles
    - All Ore
    - All Coal